rglara/StarTrekTimelinesSpreadsheet/README.md

 ##### Development
 * Run `npm run dev` to start *webpack-dev-server*.
 Electron will launch automatically after compilation.
+  * No need to open a browser.
+The new window displays after the list of assets emitted and a "Compiled successfully" message.
+  * If the window displays early, the app will load as a blank page.
+This may be due to a conflict in services running on local ports.
+Try changing the port used in the `main.js` to `8080` or `8081` or another unused port on your local machine.

 ##### Production
 _You have two options, an automatic build or two manual steps_